5.3 Youth representation bodies

 In Spain the existence of student unions is not regarded by law as separate from that of other type of associations, which is the reason why its juridical situation is similar to any other union ororganisation that acts in defence of certain collective interests.
 However, there are various dedicated associations that are responsible for student representation and organization.

-The Coordinator of Representatives works for the defence of the rights of university students, promoting their participation in decision-making, as well as being the main link between students and academic decision-making bodies such as the Conference of Rectors of Spanish Universities (Conferencia de Rectores de Universidades Españolas, CRUE), the University Network of Student Affairs (Red Universitaria de Asuntos Estudiantiles (RUNAE)), the Universia Foundation (Fundación Universia) or the Ministry of Science, Innovation and Universities
+The Coordinator of Representatives works for the defence of the rights of university students, promoting their participation in decision-making, as well as being the main link between students and academic decision-making bodies such as the Conference of Rectors of Spanish Universities (Conferencia de Rectores de Universidades Españolas, CRUE), the Universia Foundation (Fundación Universia) or the Ministry of Universities (Ministerio de Universidades)

 The funding of student organizations is carried out through different types of public aid granted by the different administrations in all the territorial areas.